hapijs/lab/README.md

 ```

 The `test()` callback has a `note` function attached to it that can be used to
 attach notes to the test case.
-These notes are included in the consoler reporter
+These notes are included in the console reporter
 at the end of the output.
 For example, if you would like to add a note with the
 current time, your test case may look like the following: